Who can get it

 Your immediate family means your partner, child, grandchild, parent, sibling or grandparent.

-Caring for someone means you’re providing daily care or support.
-For example:
+Caring for someone means you’re providing daily care or support such as:

 - administering medication